peterhontaru/Job-Offer-Prediction-MBA-Students/Placement-Prediction.md

 ## LDA2 vs Ranger

-We can observe that there are no statistically significant differences between the two main models.
+We can observe that there are statistically significant differences between these two main models.